 Modesty and decorum is a virtue that was common in India until the advent of the influence of international television and multinationals operating in India.
 India has seen her share of change.
 Yet, she is in her heart, the modest, respectful, spiritual and peaceful country that she has always been.

 The extravagance of Indians can be seen on special occasions like marriages in the family, when all that has been saved is used to treat family, friends or maybe even entire villages.
 Festivals are also wonderful days to look forward to.
 Festivals are colorful affairs; homes are cleaned, painted and decorated, new clothes are worn and the whole neighborhood gets to have a share of the sweets and the goodies that are common to all festivals.
 Sharing is the reason behind festivals.
 Happiness shared is happiness doubled.

 India is known for her hospitality.
 The sages have taught through the centuries the principle of “Athithi Devo Bhava” which means, ‘The guest is God’.
 The kindness and generosity of her people is also well known.

 Art and culture in every form is given a high degree of importance and is greatly respected.
-The Bharathanatyam or the dance of Bharath (the other name for India) is sought after and learnt by people of all cultures world over.
+The Bharathanatyam or the dance of Bharat (the other name for India) is sought after and learnt by people of all cultures world over.
 The skill and beauty of these art forms is something that you have to see to believe.
 It may not be possible to mention all the arts forms of India here, it might suffice to say that each region has it own classical dance forms.
 Music too is an integral part of India's fabric.
 The Karnatic music of the south and the Hindustani Music of the north needs to be mentioned here.

 It would be unthinkable not to mention some of Indians illustrious sons and daughters, while I write about this great nation.